TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

    Biome:
 ·Fixed very rare chance of a crash when trying to find a valid spot for Glowstone in Netherland biome.
-·Ice Spikes now properly makes the pillar under their head spike ine Ice Spike biome.
+·Ice Spikes now properly makes the pillar under their head spike in Ice Spike biome.
+·The End Field biome is no longer shrunken too small by the Barren End Field biome that surrounds it.
+·Icy Biomes that borders an ocean will now replace the ocean edge with Frozen Desert biome instead of replacing the land biome with it.
+(Helps shrink size of oceans a bit)
+·All Rocky Fields variant biomes that borders an ocean will now replace the ocean edge with Stone Plains biome instead of replacing the land biome with it.
+(Helps shrink size of oceans a bit)

    (V.7.2.2 Changes) (1.15.2 Minecraft)